Organize PhD Studies with a Notion Template: Research, Notes, References & Progress

 2. Click the Templates button or navigate to the Template Gallery.

-3. Use the search bar to type keywords like "PhD," "research," "academics," or "thesis" to browse the available templates.
+3. Use the search bar to type keywords like "PhD," "research," "academics," or "thesis" to browse the available options.

-You can also explore online platforms such as Notion's official website, various template libraries, or social media communities where users share custom templates.
+You can also explore Notion’s official website, various template libraries, or social media communities where users share custom templates.
 Select one that aligns with your research needs, personal preferences, and academic requirements.

 Importing and Customizing the Notion Template